 If your asthma’s difficult to control even though you’re taking your medicines as prescribed, you may be able to make a case for specialist care.
 If you get a referral, you could be referred to a specialist GP, nurse or consultant either in hospital or a local clinic, or to a specialist asthma care centre.

 There’s no need to feel uncomfortable about asking for a referral.
 If you’re finding it difficult to manage your symptoms, your GP or asthma nurse will want to support you in accessing other NHS services so you can get the best care available.

 “It’s always good to hear people taking an interest in what they can do to get better.
-I’d encourage patients to let their GP or practice nurse know if they want more help with giving up smoking or losing weight.”
-Dr Andy Whittamore, Asthma UK’s in-house GP.
+I’d encourage patients to let their GP or practice nurse know if they want more help with giving up smoking or losing weight,” says Dr Andy Whittamore, Asthma UK’s in-house GP.

-If you’d like more advice about asking for a referral to other NHS services, call our Helpline on 0300 222 5800 (Mon – Fri; 9am – 5pm) to speak to one of our friendly asthma nurses.
-They will be able to answer any questions you have about getting a referral, and what other services you can access through your GP.
+If you’d like more advice about asking for a referral to other NHS services, call the Asthma UK Helpline on 0300 222 5800 (Monday-Friday, 9am-5pm) to speak to one of our friendly asthma nurses, or message them via WhatsApp on 07378 606 728.
+They will be able to answer any questions you have about getting a referral, and advise you about what other services you can access through your GP.

 Waiting times for an NHS referral

-Waiting times for NHS services can vary depending on the type of service you have been referred for and your catchment area.
+Waiting times for NHS services can vary depending on the type of service you’ve been referred for and your catchment area.
 You can find out more about NHS waiting times here.

 How to help your asthma while you’re waiting for a referral